Dr Amanda Arbouin

 Dr Amanda Arbouin joined Bishop Grosseteste University as an Honorary Senior Fellow in Education Studies in August 2021.
 She has expertise in the Sociology of Education, with a particular focus on the effects of race, class and gender in education and employment.

-In her role as the Director of the social enterprise, RACE Consultancy, Amanda is dedicated to enhancing black experiences of education.
+In her role as Race and Social Justice Consultant at the social enterprise, RACE Consultancy, Amanda is dedicated to improving the individual and collective experience of learners in the global majority.
 Within a social justice agenda, she collaborates with universities, students and community organisations offering:

-- Research to help meet the needs of black learners, professionals and service users
+- Research to meet the needs of global majority learners, professionals and service users

 - Academic support for postgraduate students, particularly those researching race